Standard and customized treatment toolboxes are available. You may wish to begin a starter program or have a custom toolbox created for you.

-There are a range of stress management options available.
-Program components may include the following: psychometric testing/assessments, treatment planning-executive coaching & social work counselling, hypnosis/guided imagery, neuro-linguistic programming.
+The toolbox may include the following: psychometric testing/assessments, treatment planning-executive coaching interventions, & social work counselling summaries, hypnosis/guided imagery recordings, neuro-linguistic programming activities and accountability measures.

 Stress is a part of life, but when it becomes overwhelming, we are prone to serious physical and mental health problems.
 We become stressed when we feel a sense of hopelessness about being able to manage challenges.
 Believing that we lack the resources to cope with day to day problems or major life transitions can result in feelings or anxiety and depression.
 Chronic stress may move us to the place of complacency or at the very least downsizing our goals.